sign-language-processing/sign-language-processing.github.io/src/index.md

 They formalize a different model, with various objectives to optimize for, such as background-foreground separation and temporal coherence by using the previous two timestamps in the input.

-Using the same method by @pose:chan2019everybody on "Everybody Dance Now", @pose:girocan2020slrtp asks, "Can Everybody Sign Now"?
+Using the method of @pose:chan2019everybody on "Everybody Dance Now", @pose:girocan2020slrtp asks, "Can Everybody Sign Now"?
 They evaluate the generated videos by asking signers various tasks after watching them and comparing the signers' ability to perform these tasks on the original videos, rendered pose videos, and reconstructed videos.
-They show that subjects prefer synthesized realistic videos over skeleton visualizations, and that out-of-the-box synthesis methods are not effective enough, as subjects struggled to understand the reconstructed videos.
+They show that subjects prefer synthesized videos over skeleton visualizations, and that out-of-the-box synthesis methods are not effective enough, as subjects struggled to understand the reconstructed videos.

-As a direct response, @saunders2020everybody shows that like in @pose:chan2019everybody, where an adversarial loss is added to specifically generate the face, adding a similar loss to the hand-generation process yields high-resolution, more photo-realistic continuous sign language videos.
+As a direct response, @saunders2020everybody show that like in @pose:chan2019everybody, where an adversarial loss is added to specifically generate the face, adding a similar loss to the hand generation process yields high-resolution, more photo-realistic continuous sign language videos.

 [Deepfakes](https://en.wikipedia.org/wiki/Deepfake) is a technique to replace a person in an